 Yet negotiators often fail to consider a crucial factor: how strong their side is in relation to the other side.
 Even a strong union could not expect a quick, favorable settlement to contract negotiations with a company that has a huge stock of surplus inventory and substantial cash reserves.

-As a rule, negotiators spend too much time thinking about their own strengths and weaknesses, and not enough time thinking about the other side’s bargaining position.
+As a rule, negotiators spend too much time thinking about their own strengths and weaknesses, and not enough time thinking about the other side’s bargaining position in a business negotiation.

 Consequently, when both sides feel their case is strong, protracted and painful battles of will are likely.